ThomasProctor/ThomasProctor.github.io/_posts/2018-01-07-06-Getting Your Sphero Unstuck.markdown

 mostly only responsible for sensors, bluetooth communication, and some basic tasks, like staying upright.

+A Sphero moves sort of like a hamster in a hamster ball.
+The robot itself sits in a spherical shell, like the hamster's ball.
+It moves forward by turning the spherical shell with wheels that rest against it.
+The robot inside the shell is weighted like a [Weeble](https://en.wikipedia.org/wiki/Weeble) such that it will normally sit upright.
+The toy is programmed so that it will try to stay upright as the shell rotates around it.
+If it starts tipping over, the motor will generally turn off automatically until the robot sits upright.

 It can be programmed via a stripped down javascript interface .<sup id="s1" name="s1">[1](#f1)</sup> I thought I might be able to make a halfway decent toy for my cat to play with while we're at work.
 I decided to start with a program that would just go straight until it hit something, turn around in a random direction, and repeat.

 That was a lot easier said than done.
 There is a "collision detection" function, but unfortunately, it rarely detects collisions when they happen.
 Most of the time, the robot will hit a wall and just keep going into it, oblivious to the collision.
 Here's a sad video of that happening: